anhnguyendepocen/SSDSBook/slack.md

 **Output:**
 <img src="images/slackMdBlock.png" width="95%" style="display: block; margin: auto;" />

 Note that we do not include the name of the language that the code is written in, as we do in standard Markdown.
 Slack does not include syntax highlighting and it will instead include any text written on the same line of the top row of backticks as output.
+If the code block is more than a few lines long, however, I suggest looking at other options for posting code (see next section on [Posting Text and Code]).

 ## Posting Text and Code
 The

+### Adding Code Snippets

+### Adding Attachments

+### Adding Longer Posts

 ## Slack Applications